Pirates of the Caribbean: The Eye of the Wind

 Jack (watches as his Sparrow tattoo is utterly erased by the encroaching whiteness): “Oy!”

 Neptune: “Free…” His voice sounds hollow and deep, like the breath of a whale, as he fades away.
-Jack shakes his head to clear it, and finds his hand has returned to its usual shade.
+Jack shakes his head to clear it, and finds himself alone, his hand returned to its usual shade.

 (Henceforth, I’ll set up the tent-poles more quickly…)